Vincent-LAMBERT/microrepXR/README.md

     <img src="./Documentation/Images/unity_representation.png" alt="Inspector representation screenshot" width="350"/>
 </div>

-With this `Representation.cs` script, you can thus create both representations for one microgestures or for multiple microgestures simultaneously.
+With this `Representation.cs` script, you can thus create both *single-picture* and *simultaneous* representations of microgestures.

 When you are done, save your representation prefab and test it !